 The second conventional technique for image post processing and compression is shown in Figure 1.2 to compress the image right after image pre-processing.
 In this technique, the image post processing step will be skipped.
 This resulted in the reduction of processing time as well as the reduction in iris signature size (Birgale, 2010).
-However, without the image post-processing steps, the size of the variation caused by the captured distance to the eyes will be huge.
+However, without the image post-processing steps, the size of the variation caused by the captured distance to the eye will be huge.
 Moreover, the unwanted factors such as influence of rotation and translation of scale cannot be compensated (Yang, 2012).